Lavandin – Lavandula Latifolia

 A few tips for use

-Against moths: 3 drops on a cloth in cupboards.
+Against moths: 3 drops on a cloth in the cupboards.

 Against mosquitoes: 5 drops in a diffuser.

-You can put a cap in the mop bucket or in the detergent, replacing the fabric softener.
+You can put a capful in the mop bucket or in the washing powder to replace the fabric softener.

-For cramps: dilute the oil in a vegetable cream and massage into the affected areas.
+In case of cramps: dilute the oil in a vegetable cream then massage the affected areas.

 Deodorant with natural ingredients